Fully Online Master's Degree Programs in Health Informatics (MSHI)

 Made up of 33 credit-hours, courses in this program include an introduction to health informatics, healthcare knowledge for health informatics, information technology for health informatics, database principles and applications, community health for health informatics, and public policy for health informatics.

-In the program, students learn how to maintain reports and pull important data from software applications, databases, and health information systems.
+In the program, students learn to maintain reports and retrieve key data from software applications, databases, and health information systems.
 This data helps physicians, nurses, and other professionals to do their job.
-Students also learn how to make decisions based on data, developing skills in computer science, communication, and information systems.
+Students also learn to make data-driven decisions, developing skills in computer science, communication, and information systems.

 At the end of the program, graduates can take up roles such as medical informatics analyst, informatics specialist, clinical informaticist, and informatics consultant.